-We collect and use information about you and which identifies you which is known as personal data.
-We are subject to the UK’s data protection laws: the UK GDPR and the Data Protection Act 2018 in terms of our processing of your personal data.
+We collect and use information which identifies you and which is about you , known as personal data.
+We are subject to the UK’s data protection laws: the UK GDPR and the Data Protection Act 2018 which govern the processing of personal data.

-Unique Fitness is part of the University of Bradford and the University of Bradford is known as the “Controller” as it is ultimately responsible for the processing of your personal data.
+Unique Fitness is part of the University of Bradford and the University of Bradford is known as the “Controller” as it is the organisation responsible for the processing of your personal data.